pulkittuteja/Seleniumpython/README.md

+Sample Architecture for PyTest Framework
+The proposed architecture is designed to provide a robust and scalable framework for automated testing of both APIs and UI applications.
+It integrates key testing practices, such as the Page Object Model (POM) for UI testing and Data-Driven Testing for versatile input handling

 we are using the hybrid framework which will be a combination of PyTest, POM (Page Object Model) and Data driven.

 Page Object Model?